mementum/metaparams/docs/main.rst

   - The type hints are just that ... hints
   - It seems better to document the parameter when it's defined.
-  - There is no way to know (except reading the docs, which sometimes does not exist) if the class needs that the caller provides a value
+  - There is no way to know (except reading the docs, which sometimes do not exist) if the class needs that the caller provides a value

 And one final caveat: